New IRS Guidance: Qualified Appraisals For Donated Crypto

 Let’s dive into the details.

-Charitable Deductions For Cryptocurrency
+Charitable Deductions for Donated Cryptocurrency

 If you’re considering making a charitable contribution of cryptocurrency, you should consult a tax professional to understand the rules and regulations surrounding the deductions you can claim.

 Our experienced tax lawyers can help you better understand the deductions you qualify for.
+We can also put you in touch with a qualified appraiser whose valuations of the donated crypto will stand up to IRS scrutiny.

 What is IRS Form 8283?